jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>other_functions

 Additional functions to use, not related the data itself.
+Used within main functions.

 #### Functions:

 -   *packs_check :* Checks if packages are installed, installs them if not, and loads required functions.

--   *imsave_git :* Save most recent plot to git folder with transparent background.

--   *imsave_loc :* Save most recent plot to local folder with transparent background.

 -   *SaveRun_Loc* : Saves all plots to a new folder names after case.